-Number of Adaptive Quizzing Topic(s) (15 question custom quizzes) completed: (Must achieve 80%)

-I, (Student Name), verify that I have completed the above remediation plan by (Date).
+Number of Adaptive Quizzing (Must achie custom quizzes) complet ted: i,above remediation plan by (Student N (Date).
+Name), verify that I have o completed the

-Appendix B Cuyahoga Community College Nursing Center of Excellence HESI Remediation Plan
+Appendix C Cuyahoga Community College Nursing Center of Excellence NURS 1260 HESI Remediation Plan

-All students enrolled in NURS 1240, NURS 1260, and NURS 2010 are required to take a HESI exam (NURS 1240- HESI- PN-NCLEX, NURS 1260- HESI LPN-to-ADN Mobility, and NURS 2010- HESI- RN-NCLEX).
+All students enrolled in NURS 1260 are required to take the HESI LPN-to-ADN Mobility exam.
 Research demonstrates that scores 850 and higher are predictive of success in associate degree nursing programs.
 Due to this, the benchmark students should achieve a score of 850 or higher.
 To prepare for success in the nursing program, those students scoring below 850 are required to remediate after the exam according to the prescribed plan of study that accompanies the HESI feedback.